 HOW IS THE SOULCIAL TRUST INVOLVED WITH TENNIS CAMBODIA?

 TCNW provides tennis and educational services encouraging self-worth, self-confidence, self-efficacy and most importantly the self-motivation needed to create leaders out of the next generation.
-This program is in line with our project XLability aiming to raise awareness on people with disability’s rights and inclusion in their society.
+This programme is in line with our project XLability aiming to raise awareness on people with disability’s rights and inclusion in their society.
 In the long term we also wish to spread wheelchair sports practice in Cambodia.

 To implement its projects, TCNW is looking for financial partners.
-This is where the Soulcial Trust comes into action.
+This is where Soulcial Trust comes into action.
 By helping TNCW to obtain funds, we will lead a collaborative project with the Association and involve people with disabilities in wheelchair tennis.